manuelhintermayr/movie-os-collection/README.md

 ## 🎬 About

 This project showcases computer interfaces and operating systems featured in movies, recreated as interactive web experiences.
-From the sleek interfaces of *Minority Report* to the retro terminals of *WarGames*, discover how filmmakers envisioned technology and bring these iconic screens to life in your browser.
+From the sleek interfaces of *The Incredibles* to the retro terminals of *Tron*, discover how filmmakers envisioned technology and bring these iconic screens to life in your browser.

 ## 🚀 Features